 For you, there is the Child and Dependent Care Tax Credit, which you can claim on your personal tax return.

-The amount of the credit is typically 20 percent of expenses so $600 for one child and $1,200 for two or more children.
+The credit is typically 20 percent of expenses, so $600 for one child and $1,200 for two or more children.

 Then there is a Dependent Care FSA offered through your employer.
-This is a pre-tax benefit account used to pay for qualified, out-of-pocket dependent care expenses like your nanny’s wages.
+This is a pre-tax benefit account used to pay for qualified out-of-pocket dependent care expenses, such as your nanny’s wages.
 By putting money into a Dependent Care FSA, you will reduce your overall tax obligation as funds are withdrawn from your pay and placed into your account before taxes are deducted.
-It lowers your taxable income (both for income and FICA taxes) so you end up paying less in taxes.
+It lowers your taxable income (both for income and FICA taxes), so you end up paying less in taxes.
 How much you can save in taxes depends on your tax bracket and your state and/or local income tax rates.
 But most families will see at least a few – if not several – thousand dollars in tax savings.

-For your nanny, they are covered by workers’ compensation insurance if they get hurt or sick while on the job.
+Your nanny is covered by workers’ compensation insurance if they are injured or become ill while on the job.
 They also receive unemployment benefits if they lose their job through no fault of their own, are usually covered by state-mandated paid sick and family leave, and other domestic worker protections.
 These benefits typically do not apply to independent contractors.

 What if my caregiver provides services out of their own home?

-If you bring your child to the caregiver’s home, they are not a household employee.
+If you bring your child to the caregiver’s home, the caregiver is not a household employee.
 That caregiver is self-employed and doing business as a sole proprietor.
 They do not receive a W-2 or a 1099 from you.
 You would pay them as you would any other service.
 Paying by check or electronically – rather than cash – would be best so there is a record of payments.

 Make sure to get their Social Security Number or Employer Identification Number so you can claim the Child and Dependent Care Tax Credit on your tax return and use a Dependent Care FSA to reimburse your childcare expenses.